Off-Grid Motothome Camping: Your Complete Guide to Going Wild

 • Assess your free motorhome spot and the general area.
 If it feels safe, it probably is.
 If you’re unsure, move on – always trust your gut instinct on this.

 • Check the terrain.
-Can you park there and get level, or level enough for a good nights sleep?
+Can you park there and get level, or level enough for a good night’s sleep?
 Is the ground firm enough to drive on and able to support the weight of your vehicle?
-Are there any dangerous obstacles to avoid – don’t forget about low hanging trees.
+Are there any dangerous obstacles to avoid – don’t forget about low-hanging trees.

 • We have spent well over 1000 nights in wild campervan sites and have never felt unsafe or concerned about having roof-lights and windows open as we sleep.
-However, it is important to understand the risks and assess for each particular spot on arrival.
+However, it is important to understand the risks and assess each particular spot on arrival.

 • If your spot ends up being a lorry stop, or surrounded by kennels (yep, that’s happened!), will you be able to sleep?
 Move on if you think it will be too noisy.